aakiona/fish-summarizer/README.md

 ## Arguments

-- fishdata
-	The CSV file containing the field observation data of fish counts and lengths.
+- fishdata: The CSV file containing the field observation data of fish counts and lengths.

-- LWfile
-	The CSV file containing the species-specific length-weight parameters.
+- LWfile: The CSV file containing the species-specific length-weight parameters.

-filename
-Unique identifier to be included in output file names. sp_data
+- filename: Unique identifier to be included in output file names.

-Name of the column in fishdata which contains the species names.
-The values in this column must match the values in sp_lw. sp_lw
+- sp_data: Name of the column in fishdata which contains the species names.
+The values in this column must match the values in sp_lw.

-Name of the column in LWfile which contains the species names.
-The values in this column must match the values in sp_data. integrate
+- sp_lw: Name of the column in LWfile which contains the species names.
+The values in this column must match the values in sp_data.
-If TRUE, uses the integral method to calculate biomass.
-If FALSE, biomass is calculated using the given length. size_correct
+- integrate: If TRUE, uses the integral method to calculate biomass.
+If FALSE, biomass is calculated using the given length.
-Number to be subtracted from the total length of each fish prior to biomass calculation.
-Cannot be used if integrate = TRUE. bin
+- size_correct: Number to be subtracted from the total length of each fish prior to biomass calculation.
+Cannot be used if integrate = TRUE.
-Bin size used for length measurements.
-This can either be a single number or vector of numbers. max_size
+- bin: Bin size used for length measurements.
+This can either be a single number or vector of numbers.
-If bin is a single number, this is the maximum size to which biomass should be calculated. size_threshold
+- max_size: If bin is a single number, this is the maximum size to which biomass should be calculated.
-Fish length at which belt transect width changes (cm).
-If belt width is the same for the entire transect, enter 0. width_below
+- size_threshold: Fish length at which belt transect width changes (cm).
+If belt width is the same for the entire transect, enter 0.
-Width of transect for fish smaller than size_threshold (m). width_above
+- width_below: Width of transect for fish smaller than size_threshold (m).
-Width of transect for fish larger than size_threshold (m).
-If belt width is the same for the entire transect, enter it here. transect_length
+- width_above: Width of transect for fish larger than size_threshold (m).
+If belt width is the same for the entire transect, enter it here.

-Length of transect (m).
+- transect_length: Length of transect (m).

 ## Outputs
 Data files: